Board of Directors

 Marcin holds a BA in History from the University of Warwick.
 He speaks English, Polish, French and Russian.

-Katie-Ann Wilson is Programmes Assistant at OMFIF.
+Katie-Ann Wilson is Programmes Manager, Emerging Markets at OMFIF.
 She is responsible for supporting the programming division in researching and organising meetings as well as maintaining relationships with central banks, public pension funds and sovereign funds.

 Prior to joining OMFIF, she worked at King’s College London, supporting the social science and public policy faculty on research submissions to higher education funding bodies.
 Before this, she worked as a grant writer for a non-governmental organisation in Israel.